 You will find detailed information about the application process, deadlines and university requirements on the Graduate Admissions site.
 Please follow the directions on that OSU webpage if you decide to submit a formal application.
 The department application deadline for a domestic student is the same as the university requirement and that is no later than one month before the desired starting term – an international student is required to submit an application three months before the desired starting term.
 For both domestic and international students, an early application will increase your chances of finding an advisor and financial support.

-If you have questions or need additional information, contact our Academic Programs Assistant, Jennifer Cohen, at (541) 737-2041 and she’ll help you find the information you need.
+If you have questions or need additional information, contact our Academic Programs Assistant, Cat Mullins, at (541) 737-2041 and she’ll help you find the information you need.
 We appreciate your interest in our program and we hope you decide to join us!